Defaultplayer001/Deus-Ex-Universe-Community-Update-/README.md

 https://www.ebay.com/b/2000-Video-Games-Deus-Ex/139973/bn_80327271

-If you are seriously unable to afford a digital copy(can regularly be had for 1$ at sales!), message DefaultPlayer with a completed demo save file, and I'll probably send you a spare key!
+If you are seriously unable to afford a digital copy (can regularly be had for 1$ at sales!) - message DefaultPlayer with a completed demo save file, and I'll probably send you a spare key!

 ***